How we innovate

 Our research teams collaborate with a wide network of external technology partners to create solutions that our experts can tap into when developing new systems or improving our existing models.
 Our partners include imec in Belgium; the Shanghai Integrated Circuit Research and Development Center in China; and the University of Twente and the Advanced Research Center for Nanolithography in the Netherlands.

 Our lithography systems are made up of thousands of parts, and most of them are made by our suppliers.
-Relying on outside suppliers was a necessity in our early years, and since then our ecosystem of more than 5,000 partners and suppliers has turned into one of our company’s most prized strengths.
+Relying on outside suppliers was a necessity in our early years, and since then our ecosystem of nearly 5,000 partners and suppliers has turned into one of our company’s most prized strengths.
 In this ecosystem of innovation, long-term collaboration is based on trust.

 Our customers are the world’s leading microchip manufacturers, and our success is inextricably linked with theirs.
 For this reason, we engage with our customers at all levels: building partnerships, sharing knowledge and risks, and aligning our investments in innovation.
 We design our machines based on their input, engage in helping them achieve their technology and cost roadmaps, and work together, often literally in the same team, to make sure our machines are running smoothly in their fabs.

 Ever since ASML produced and sold its first microchip manufacturing machine (the PAS 2000 Stepper) in 1984, it’s never simply been about ‘making it work’; it’s been about making it work reliably in the customer’s production process.
 We support our customers with a broad range of applications, services, and technical support products to maintain and enhance our systems' performance.

 Inside our 40,000-square-meter cleanrooms in Veldhoven, the Netherlands, the work comes together and a lithography system is assembled.
 The assembly of a system can happen within weeks but engineers then spend several more weeks calibrating the system into a finely-tuned machine that works with nanometer accuracy.